 I refer to this very human glitch in everyone’s mind as a “Mental Pothole.”

 The buyer is ALWAYS working somewhere else or has other businesses, yet the ‘mental pothole’ can’t allow him to think clearly.
 They can’t see themselves in the same position.
 They don’t ask themselves, “If you are making money at your job, why would you ever move forward and progress or seek a new path?”

-The truth is, we all have a shelf life.
-Everything we do has a shelf life.
-90% of the time, the reason someone wants to sell a company it that: Shelf Life.
+The truth is, we all have an expiration date.
+Everything we do has an expiration date.
+90% of the time, the reason someone wants to sell a company is shelf life.

 Remember when you were a virgin?
 Aren’t you really glad that being a virgin had a shelf life?
 Remember when the thrill of owning a home was something that filled you with pride and accomplishment?
 How long did that last?
 Can you remember when you worked at that car wash or perhaps as a car hop?
 Could you go back and do that again?
-Did those jobs have a shelf life?
+Did those jobs have an expiration date?

 When someone sells a business, they are ready for a new vehicle.

 Coincidentally, when a buyer is looking for a business, it is generally to get out of a desk job or to find something with little more upward potential.
 Is this buyer going to marry him or herself to this new business forever?
 Statistics show that within 9 years the buyer will be the new seller.
 He (or she) will be looking for a new vehicle to take him on new learning, earning and growing adventures.